sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ### Bug-Finding Performance as a Function of Test-Case Size

 The goal of designing Csmith is to find many defects quickly, and to what size the program should Csmith generate to achieve that goal becomes a question.
 When reporting the error, we preferred smaller programs over larger one because they are easier to debug and report.
 The figure below shows the experiment performed to learn the error number and runtime tradeoff given the same run-time.

+*Discussion Questions:*
+1. Is there a big benefit in using small vs. large programs as tests?
+2. Most tests we write are relatively small; are there bugs that can only be caught with really large programs?
+3. How small would our program space need to be in order to "exhaustively" search for bugs?

 <img src="size_error.jpg" style="width: 60%">